mdshyed/Blitz/README.md

 ## Introduction

 Blitz is a comprehensive fashion platform that seamlessly blends shopping with social media, creating an engaging and personalized experience.
-This project is our submission for Myntra Hackeramp WeForShe, where we aim to address key challenges in the fashion retail industry and provide a revolutionary solution.
+This project is our submission for Fashion• WeForShe, where we aim to address key challenges in the fashion retail industry and provide a revolutionary solution.

 ## Problem Statement